Why visit Wales, with beautiful history, breath-taking scenery & only 90 minutes away from Liverpool!

 Surfing in the World’s largest artificial lagoon!

-Surf Snowdonia, a 300-metre surf lagoon roughly the size of six football pitches plus adrenalin thrills & spills is a great stop for the intrepid or just for the curious with its amazing restaurant and café to enjoy as part of your day to Wales.
+Wales Excursions can include Surf Snowdonia, a 300-metre surf lagoon roughly the size of six football pitches.
+Adrenalin thrills & spills make it a great stop for the intrepid or just for the curious with its amazing restaurant and café to enjoy as part of your day to Wales.

 Bounce Below, Zip Wires Railways.

-With the fastest & longest zip wire in the world, underground trampolines train deep underground in former mines and lots more North Wales truly reveals hidden gem after hidden gem.
+With the fastest & longest zip wire in the world, underground trampolines, deep underground in former mines and lots more North Wales truly reveals hidden gem after hidden gem.
+Explore it all by booking a Wales Tours.

 Narrow Gauge Railways